 In this section, we identify the types of jobs involved in the LDV and MDHV charging infrastructure industry, as well as estimate the amount of each type of job that will be needed.
 To do this, we calculate the number of estimated person-days that will be needed for assembly and installation to add one additional charger, and for maintenance and repair of existing infrastructure.
 For example, four person-days means that adding an additional charger would require four days of work from one individual in one job type.
-Our estimates of the number of person-days required for electrical-related work is based primarily on interviews with Brian Morales from electrical contracting firm ProCal and from discussions with other field experts.
+Our estimates of the number of person-days required for electrical-related work is based primarily on interviews with Brian Morales from electrical contracting firm ProCal.
 For the remaining job types, we mainly apply formulas used in Carr et al. (2021) or primary research.